FrancescoPenasa/Sunrise_by_city/README.md

-# Api_Test
+# Sunrise by city
-first lesson api bzz bzz
+really simple web api use with Python3